Greycroft, Lerer Hippeau and Audible back audio measurement startup Veritonic – TechCrunch

 Simonelli said that until now, audio measurement has been limited to things like creating audience panels with a few hundred people, which simply doesn’t scale given the enormous growth in the audio market.

 Veritonic, on the other hand, has analyzed thousands of audio files, correlating the content with data about how people responded and using that analysis to predict how people will respond to new audio.
-Simonelli said the company can add more “fuel” by going out gathering more human response data, but even without additional data, it can provide an instant prediction on an ad or campaign’s effectiveness.
+Simonelli said the company can add more “fuel” by going out and gathering more human response data, but even without additional data, it can provide an instant prediction on an ad or campaign’s effectiveness.

 Simonelli also noted that Veritonic has spent the past five years developing technology that’s specifically attuned to the challenges of measuring audio effectiveness — like the fact that audio is experienced over time and, even more than other media, needs to be memorable.